St Luke's Church, Cheetham

-The church of St Luke was a Commissioners' church, situated on the corner of Cheetham Hill Road and Smedley Lane.
+The Church of St Luke was a Commissioners' church, situated on the corner of Cheetham Hill Road and Smedley Lane.
 The building was completed in 1839, using ashlar, to a Perpendicular Gothic design by T. W. Atkinson.
 Construction had commenced in 1836.

 A wealthy local resident and enthusiastic amateur musician, J. W. Fraser, commissioned William Hill to design and install a three-manual church organ in the German System style.
 This was completed in 1840.
 Mendelssohn gave a recital using this instrument in April 1847.

 Although now mostly derelict, the tower and west end of the aisles and vestry survive and are classified as a Grade II listed building.

+In the grounds of the ruined church also lies a large crypt supported by pillars and archways, that still contains remnants of pottery and headstones.
+Eerie photos of the crypt have appeared online, attracting attention to this historic site.

+The church was considered the best early Gothic Revival church in Manchester.
+The large churchyard was once a fashionable burial site.
+The church was a stronghold of Protestantism and became notorious when the rector, Hugh Stowell, was accused of libel in 1840.